Impacts of aspect ratio on task accuracy in parallel coordinates: Methods

 \paragraph{\textbf{Task structure \& training}} The tasks were implemented using the Gorilla online framework (gorilla.sc).
-Questions used static images of PCPs, with participants either selecting a button for correlation strength (Task A, fig. \ref{fig:tasks_example}, top) or inputting the estimated value in a text entry field (Task B, fig. \ref{fig:tasks_example}, bottom).
+Questions used static images of PCPs, with participants either selecting a button for correlation strength (Task A, fig. \ref{fig:tasks_example}a) or inputting the estimated value in a text entry field (Task B, fig. \ref{fig:tasks_example}b).
 Question order was randomised on a per-participant basis.
 For each task, participants were first given guidance on the task (for example correlation patterns in a PCP) and then completed a set of training questions.
 Training questions asked participants to estimate the correct answer and then click a button to reveal the correct answer.
 Training questions were formatted identically to the live questions, but with some additional guidance to ensure participant comprehension (Task A).
 Participants were free to spend as long as they wished completing the training questions.
 Once training questions were complete, the participants were asked to begin the live questions.
 Participants were asked 42 questions for Task A and 45 questions for Task B.

 \paragraph{\textbf{Data quality}}Three ‘attention check’ questions were asked interspersed evenly between the trial questions.
 Where participants incorrectly answered one or more of these questions, all responses from that participant were removed.
-Where individual responses had a response time of less than 1000ms, the response was removed from further analysis.
-For Task A, this resulted in the removal of 102 out of 8400 responses (involving 35 participants), resulting in 8298 responses for analysis.
+Responses under 850ms were removed based on tests of minimum response times and the distribution of real responses.
+For Task A, this resulted in the removal of 43 out of 8400 responses (involving 13 participants), resulting in 8298 responses for analysis.
 For Task B, no responses were removed, resulting in 2160 responses for analysis.